← Back to blog

 Contractual and payment risks: avoiding disputes and cash flow problems

-Contract disputes are one of the most common and costly business risks for contractors.
-Contract disputes are frequently driven by vague scope and payment terms, missing change orders, and project delays that escalate into breach-of-contract claims.
-The frustrating part?
-Most of these disputes are preventable with better paperwork upfront.
+Contract disputes are not random.
+Legal risks for contractors are frequently driven by vague scope and payment terms, missing or unwritten change orders, and project delays that escalate into breach-of-contract claims.
+The pattern is almost always the same: both parties thought they agreed, but the contract said something different.

 Beyond contracts and payments, safety hazards represent one of the most critical risks for contractors.